Cataloochee (Great Smoky Mountains): Geology

-Cataloochee consists of three narrow valleys running parallel to one another, and "walled in" by the high ridges of the Balsam Mountains.
-To the northwest is Sterling Ridge and to the southeast is Cataloochee Divide, both of which rise above 5,000 feet for considerable stretches.
+Cataloochee consists of three narrow valleys running parallel to one another, and "walled in" by the high ridges of the Great Balsam Mountains.
+To the northwest is Sterling Ridge, and to the southeast is Cataloochee Divide, both of which rise above 5,000 feet for considerable stretches.
 To the southwest is the 6,155-foot Big Cataloochee Mountain along the Balsam crest, which runs perpendicular to Sterling Ridge and Cataloochee Divide.
-Two lower ridges, Noland Mountain and Big Fork Ridge, run parallel between Sterling and the Divide, and split Cataloochee into the three valleys.
+Two lower ridges, Noland Mountain and Big Fork Ridge, run parallel between Sterling and the Divide, forming the three valleys.

 The northernmost of Cataloochee's three valleys is Little Cataloochee, which is situated along a stream of the same name between Sterling Ridge and Noland Mountain.
 Across Noland Mountain to the south is Big Cataloochee, the middle of the three valleys, which consists of fertile bottomland along Cataloochee Creek.
 The southernmost of the three valleys is Caldwell Fork, which is situated between Fork Ridge and the Cataloochee Divide.
 All three valleys lay along streams that are part of the Pigeon River watershed.

 History

+Cherokee territory

 The name "Cataloochee" is derived from the Cherokee term Gadalutsi, which means "fringe standing erect."
 The name probably referred to the tall rows of trees along the ridges surrounding the valley.
 The Cherokee used the valley primarily as a hunting ground.
 Early settlers recalled at least one Cherokee hunting camp in the vicinity of Little Cataloochee Creek.

 The Cataloochee Trail, which stretched from the Cove Creek area to what is now Cosby, Tennessee, connected the Cherokee Middlesettlements with the Overhill towns.
 The modern Cove Creek Road closely parallels this trail.
 By the time the first European explorers and traders arrived, the trail had been worn a foot deep in some places.
 Bishop Francis Asbury used it to cross the mountains into Tennessee in 1810.

 The Cherokee gave up their claims to Cataloochee when they signed the Treaty of Holston in 1791.
 Nevertheless, they continued to hunt and fish in the valley throughout the 19th century.
-Hattie Caldwell Davis, a descendant of Cataloochee's first Euro-American settlers, recalled that her ancestors spoke "fluent Cherokee," and were always on friendly terms with the natives.
+Hattie Caldwell Davis, a descendant of Cataloochee's first Euro-American settlers, recalled that her ancestors spoke "fluent Cherokee" and were always on friendly terms with the natives.
 Davis' great-grandfather, Levi, is believed to have provided aid to Cherokees hiding in the forest during the Trail of Tears period.